Sister Susan Nchubiri Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

 Sister Susan’s first mission assignment was to the China/Hong Kong/Macau Region in January, 2007.

 Sister Susan returned to Kenya for a home visit and wonderful time with her family and friends before leaving for Hong Kong.
 She traveled across Kenya giving Mission Awareness programs and vocation talks.
 She was touched by the enthusiasm, curiosity and energy of the young people with whom she dialogued in various parts of the country.

 When Sister Susan arrived in Hong Kong, all the Maryknoll Sisters were waiting for her in the airport and she thought people must wonder who is this black woman being welcomed with such warmth and joy by so many women!

-In July, 2008, Sister Susan attended the World Youth Day in Sydney, Australia accompanying thirty-two Maryknoll Convent School students and three staff members.
+In July, 2008, Sister Susan attended the World Youth Day in Sydney, Australia accompanying thirty-two Hong Kong Maryknoll Convent School students and three staff members.
 They were welcomed as pilgrims of peace bringing with them their youth, hope, dreams and lives filled with enthusiasm.
 For Sister Susan it was a kind of spiritual renewal and she was grateful to God, the Maryknoll Sisters in the China Region, and the Maryknoll Convent School for giving her the opportunity to attend such a memorable event.
-“I hope to keep accompanying the young people here and anywhere else mission invites me.”
+“I hope to keep accompanying the young people here and anywhere else mission brings me.”

 Sister was assigned to the Maryknoll Sisters’ first new commitment in Haiti from 2013 to 2016.
 In 2016, she was assigned to the Center in NY to serve in the IT department.